-The actual range of fluxes available is quite wide as they will vary depending on the materials to be joined and the circumstances in which the joined materials will be used.

-(Variance is in toxicity, aggressiveness and efficiency under specific heat ranges or soldering conditions).
+The actual range of fluxes available is quite wide as they will vary depending on the materials to be joined AND the circumstances the joined materials will be used in.
+(Variance is in aggressiveness, toxicity & efficiency under specific heat ranges or soldering conditions).

-The three types in common use are "Activated fluxes" which include resin based flux and organic fluxes, "Chemical fluxes" which include corrosive acid based fluxes and "Reaction fluxes" which are stable until they react with the base metal and only have any reaction when the appropriate degree of heat is applied.
+The three types in common use are "Activated fluxes" which include resin based flux and organic fluxes, "Chemical fluxes" which include corrosive acid based fluxes and "Reaction fluxes" which will are stable until they react with the base metal and only have any reaction when extreme heat is applied.